muhk01/PLSQL_Exercise/3. Loop and Conditional Statements/README.md

 #### EXIT-WHEN Statement
 The EXIT-WHEN statement allows a loop to complete conditionally.
 When the EXIT statement is encountered, the condition in the WHEN clause is evaluated.

-## Sequential Control
-It allows ordering the sequence of processing sections of the program.
 ```
 LOOP
       EXIT WHEN c>5;  -- exit loop if condition is true